jen-abrahamson/starter-hugo-academic/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'jnabraha@ncsu.edu'
+email: 'jenna.abrahamson@pnnl.gov'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a Geospatial Analytics PhD student in the [SEAL](https://ncsu-seal.netlify.app/) lab at NCSU.
-My current research interests focus on using remote sensing to locate and characterize land surface changes across regional to global scales in near-real time.
-For my dissertation, I've been developing methods to better map short-term inundation changes through time and their subsequent impact on biogeochemical processes related to carbon storage and methane emissions.
-More broadly, I am interested in remote sensing applications of GeoAI, data fusion, and spatio-temporal statistics for both Earth science and national security.
+I’m currently a Linus Pauling Distinguished Postdoctoral Fellow at Pacific Northwest National Laboratory.
+I’m formally trained as a remote sensing scientist—basically, I write code to wrangle massive amounts of numbers that map the Earth, and use them to try to tackle some of our planet’s biggest questions.

+Right now, I’m developing high-resolution monitoring methods to study water and carbon processes in wetland ecosystems using a fun mix of commercial satellite data, GeoAI foundation models, embeddings, and physics-based hydrologic models.

+Outside of work, you can find me trying to hike and backpack my way across the Pacific Northwest and taking any chance I get to start a new craft project.
 {style="text-align: justify;"}